backmirio/Molt/README.md

 * Git and GitHub
 * Pixel art

-The project will be developed progressively, feature by feature.
+The project is developed progressively, feature by feature.

 ---